MY STORY

 After spending about a week in the hospital my father and I had to make some more heavy decisions.
 The doctor and various people had started to stress that our grandma was no longer independent, and she would require extra care and monitoring.
 This would mean we would either have to move our grandma to a foster care center, or hire some kind of full time care giver.
 These were difficult choices because much of our problems were monetary issues.
 I could not imagine how shameful I felt when we had to be so stingy and strategic over someone's life due to money.
 It really made me wonder what the worth of a human life really was...

 Many careful considerations later we had decided to move our grandma to a foster care center that operated like a hospital.
-It was a painful decision because our grandma felt like we were abandoning her, and she felt like she was a burden to us.
+It was a painful decision because it felt like we were abandoning her, and she felt like she was a burden to us.
 During that time she was constantly questioning me about my decision to bring her to the hospital, and she regretted at the fact that she was not currently dead.
 My father and I were also very tense because we had no idea how these foster care centers operated nor did we know anything about how health care worked for the old and needy.
 Everything that we were treading on were on new grounds and we were feeling very helpless.
-Luckily for my grandma the government was aiding her so with her monthly government allowance we have been able to pay for her foster care bills.
-Money was no longer a lingering issue, but our grandmothers mental health was one of our concerns.
+Luckily for my grandma the government was aiding her so with her monthly government allowance and we had been able to pay for her foster care bills.
+Money was no longer a lingering issue, but our grandmother's mental health was one of our concerns.

 Back In Hong Kong

-I have returned back home...
-At the least I feel like Hong Kong is home because this is where I grew up.
-It is now 2019 February, and I am trying to find work.
-I was able to find an internship at a small startup gallery, and it was a good experience, but I needed something more substantial.
-I eventually took up a job as a cashier at a Korean company, and it was an interesting experience, but it was not a lasting one.
-There were a lot of changes happening around me, but I wasn't ready to become too involved with their projects.
-I eventually parted with them and tried to apply for a job in the hotel industry as a butler.
 It was an interesting job and honestly I was kind of enjoying it, especially during the training period.
 I thought this was a honest job that I would be aspiring for during my time in Hong Kong, but I eventually rejected this job.
-Now, I am presuming that some people may be thinking why would someone pass up on a honest job offer, but I had my reasons.
+Now, I was presuming that some people may have been thinking why would someone pass up on a honest job offer, but I had my reasons.
 I had met someone who was totally new to me, and she was completely not a part of my life until this point, but she said a few things that inspired me into realizing a certain truth in my life.

 Comments